element-hq/riot-android/docs/notifications.md

 ## Fallback mode

 When the device fails to register on GCM or when GCM is disabled in the application build (F-Droid), the app needs to fetch data in background so that it can display notifications to the end user when required.
-This mode requires that the user enables [background sync](#background-synchronisation--enable-background-sync) setting is enabled.
+This mode requires that the user enables the [background sync](#background-synchronisation--enable-background-sync) setting.
 Else, the application cannot detect events to notify.

 ```